Welcome to Bermuda!

 Bermuda Flag

-Bermuda's Gardens
+Bermuda's Botanical and Other Flowering Gardens

 line drawing

-By Keith Archibald Forbes (see About Us) exclusively for Bermuda Online
+By Keith Archibald Forbes (see About Us)

 Introduction

-Bermuda Passion flower Bermuda, in USDA Zone 11, is at 32 degrees North, with about 50 inches of rain annually.
-For the few species of plants and trees that are endemic, the considerable number that are native and the vast majority that were introduced, see Bermuda Plants.
+Bermuda, in USDA Zone 11, is at 32 degrees North, with about 50 inches of rain annually.
+For the few species of plants and trees that are endemic, the considerable number that are native and the vast majority that were introduced, see Bermuda Flora.
 There is no wet and dry season, but summer droughts and winter gales are common.
 It has a sub tropical and frost free climate.
-There is a constantly high humidity, especially from May to October, but no frost or snow.
-Temperatures rarely drop below 50 degrees F or rise above 90 degrees F. The surrounding Atlantic Ocean and proximity of the Gulf Stream exert a moderating influence on the climate.
-Bermuda soil is alkaline, limestone in origin and with depth from two to three feet to an inch or less.
-Below it is solid limestone.

-Books include
+Books about Bermuda flora include

 Bermuda Easter lilies